 Skin issues can be embarrassing or irritating, but most are minor and can be treated without serious problems.
 Some, however, can be a sign of a more significant issue, so it is important to see a doctor for anything out of the ordinary.

 Dr. Jeanne M. Gallagher, MD graduated from University of Michigan Medical School.
 She completed residency at University of California, San Francisco (UCSF) Affiliated Hospitals.
-She is certified by the Pediatrics and has a state license in California.
+She is certified by the Board Certification: Pediatrics and has a state license in California.

 Medical School: University of Michigan Medical School